 As a share of all households, renter households in subsidized housing in British Columbia made up about 4% in both 2011 and 2016 (2006 data is unavailable for this variable).
 They make up a lower and decreasing share of households in the CVRD (from 3% in 2011 to 2% in 2016).
-In electoral area D, renter households in subsidized housing make up 1% of households, increasing from 0% in 2011.
-In many cases, the total number of households in subsidized housing in smaller jurisdictions such as individual electoral areas is 10 or fewer.
-Note that Census data is rounded to the nearest five, so there may be some small rounding errors.
+In electoral area E, renter households in subsidized housing make up 1% of households, decreasing from 3% in 2011.
+In many cases, the total number of households in subsidized housing in smaller jurisdictions, such as individual electoral areas, is ten or fewer.
+Note that census data is rounded to the nearest five, so there may be some small rounding errors.